v-prt/plantgeek/README.md

 # plantgeek

 ### Disclaimer
-This app started as a school project in 2021 and has since undergone major changes, particularly in the backend.
+This app started as a school project in 2021 and has since undergone major changes and improvements, particularly in the backend.
 It is currently an ongoing side project I work on in my free time.

 ### an app for houseplant lovers
 - [Video Tour](https://youtu.be/_LXWqhxIMrQ)